-6.3 Estimates of Landfill Contributions of BC and PM10
+7.3 Estimates of Landfill Contributions of BC and PM10

-The results of the analyses are presented in two figures: Figure 6-1 for PM{10} and Figure 6-2 for BC.
+The results of the analyses are presented in two figures and two tables: Figure 7-1 and Table 7-1 for PM{10} and Figure 7-2 and Table 7-2 for BC.
 The bar charts shown for each parameter depict the measured average concentration at both monitoring sites for working days during daytime hours, apportioned among three components: a component attributable to a background regional concentration estimated from non-working days, an additional regional component attributable to working days, and a component estimated as the landfill contribution on working days.
+The tables show the percent contribution by the landfill to the Landfill and Community sites, for each pollutant, by year.

-6.3.1 PM10 Impacts
+7.3.1 PM10 Impacts

-Figure 6-1 shows the estimated apportionment of average PM10 concentrations to regional, non-working day levels; additional regional inputs on working days; and landfill contributions associated with working days (calculated by difference).
+Figure 7-1 shows the estimated apportionment of average PM{10} concentrations to regional, non-working day levels; additional regional inputs on working days; and landfill contributions associated with working days (calculated by difference).
+Table 7-1 shows the contribution of PM{10} by the landfill at the Community and Landfill sites, by year.

-Figure 6-1.
-Summary of six consecutive years of quantitative estimates of the average regional contribution to ambient PM10 levels on non-working days (dark blue/orange bars), the additional regional contribution associated with increased activity levels on working days (medium blue/orange bars), and the average hourly landfill contribution on working days (light blue/orange bars) for the Landfill (blue bars) and Community (orange bars) monitor sites.
-Line graphs show annual averages for Los Angeles and Burbank (January through December).
+Figure 7-1.
+Summary of seven consecutive years of quantitative estimates of the average regional contribution to ambient PM10 levels on non-working days (dark blue/orange bars), the additional regional contribution associated with increased activity levels on working days (medium blue/orange bars), and the average hourly landfill contribution on working days (light blue/orange bars) for the Landfill (blue bars) and Community (orange bars) monitor sites.
+Line graphs show annual averages for Los Angeles and Burbank (January through December).9